Industrial and Systems Engineering

-Adjunct Faculty:L. Franklin, J. Geraghty, J. Godfrey, G. Keller, K. Lee, S. Sink, and W. Vaneman
+Adjunct Faculty:L. Franklin, J. Geraghty, J. Godfrey, R. Groesbeck, G. Keller, K. Lee, and W. Vaneman

 Professors Emeritus: B.S.
 Blanchard, M.P.
 Deisenroth, W.J.
 Fabrycky, P.T.
 Kemmerling, K.H.
 E. Kroemer, H.A.
 Kurstedt, D. L. Price, J.W.
 Schmidt Jr., H.D.
 Sherali, H.L.
 Snyder, W.G.
 Sullivan, W.W.
 Wierwille, and R.C.
 Williges

-Associate Professors Emeritus: P. Ghare, P. Koelling, J.A.
+Associate Professors Emeritus: P. Ghare, J.A.
 Nachlas, and R.E.
 Taylor

-Academic Advisors: M. Johnson and P. Van Curen
+Academic Advisors: J. Vest and P. Van Curen

 - Prepare undergraduate and graduate students for life-long success and leadership in the profession, in industry, and in higher education;

-- Conduct and disseminate research that advances knowledge; and
+- Conduct and disseminate research that promotes the economic prosperity and well-being of Virginia and the nation; and

 Industrial and systems engineering is one of the most diverse fields in engineering.
 ISE is concerned with the design, improvement, and installation of integrated work systems of people, materials, equipment and technology, processes, information, and capital.
 The industrial engineer is concerned with creating value and improving performance of integrated systems, whether that involves improving quality and productivity, reducing costs and non-value adding activities, improving customer satisfaction, or improving worker safety.